TranNhatTan14/Obsidian/Superman/Routines/Sleep.md

 - Exercise daily to improve the duration and quality of your sleep.
 - Wake up and go to bed at the same time each day to regulate your body's clock.
 - Avoid eating a large meal right before bed, which can disrupt your hormones
+- If your feet tend to run cold, put on socks before going to bed

 # No